juxt/site/docs/src/pages/learn/kanban/kanban2.md

 - Open the site repo in your favourite IDE and navigate to site/apis/graphql

-  - create a new file called mykanban.graphql and copy into it the following:
+- Create a new file called mykanban.graphql and copy into it the following:

   ```graphql
   schema @site(type: "kanban/v1") {